siberianfox/tinygwiki/Troubleshooting.md

 See also: [Homing Troubleshooting](https://github.com/synthetos/TinyG/wiki/TinyG-Homing-and-Limits-Troubleshooting)

 ## Motor(s) hums but doesn't move
-PROBLEM: One or more motors hum but the motors don't move.
+PROBLEM: One or more motors hums but the motors don't move.
 It doesn't matter how you set the current pots - it still happens.
 VARIANT: ...but it worked yesterday.

 OTHER SYMPTOMS: Buffer corruption; machine wanders off aimlessly in the middle of a file; erratic operation in general